Scipio Aemilianus: Death and possible assassination

+Modern historians believe "there is no strong evidence or credible argument to support any alternative hypothesis [besides death by natural causes]."
+The ancient sources, however, record various rumours of foul play.

-Appian wrote that it could not be known whether Scipio was murdered by Cornelia (the mother of the Gracchi brothers) and her daughter Sempronia (who was married to Scipio), who were worried that the Gracchian law might be repealed, or whether he committed suicide because he saw that he could not deliver on his promises.
+Appian wrote that it could not be known whether Scipio was murdered by Cornelia (mother of the Gracchi) and her daughter Sempronia (Scipio's wife), who were worried that the Gracchian law might be repealed; or whether he committed suicide because he saw that he could not deliver on his promises.
 He added that "[s]ome say that slaves under torture testified that unknown persons were introduced through the rear of the house by night who suffocated him, and that those who knew about it hesitated to tell because the people were angry with him still and rejoiced at his death."

 Plutarch wrote that "although Scipio Africanus died at home after dinner, there is no convincing proof of the manner of his end, but some say that he died naturally, being of a sickly habit, some that he died of poison administered by his own hand, and some that his enemies broke into his house at night and smothered him.
 And yet Scipio's dead body lay exposed for all to see, and all who beheld it formed therefrom some suspicion and conjecture of what had happened to it."
-In another book Plutarch wrote "no cause of such an unexpected death could be assigned, only some marks of blows upon his body seemed to intimate that he had suffered violence."
-The heaviest suspicions fell on Fulvius Flaccus who "that very day had reflected upon Scipio in a public address to the people".
+Elsewhere Plutarch writes that "no cause of such an unexpected death could be assigned; only some marks of blows upon his body seemed to intimate that he had suffered violence."
+The heaviest suspicions fell on Fulvius Flaccus, who "that very day had reflected upon Scipio in a public address to the people."

 Gaius Gracchus also came under suspicion.
 However, "this great outrage, committed too upon the person of the greatest and most considerable man in Rome, was never either punished or inquired into thoroughly, for the populace opposed and hindered any judicial investigation, for fear that Gaius should be implicated in the charge if proceedings were carried on".
 Gaius Papirius Carbo also came under accusation.
 During a trial Lucius Licinius Crassus accused Carbo of being a party to the murder of Scipio.
-Ian Worthington rejects all these speculations and argues that Scipio Aemilianus died of natural causes.